paralympics/pcsas-user-guide/docs/account-manager/management-of-groups-roles-and-permissions.md

 ### Data Permissions

-PCSAS defines a single category of data permissions, that is for the national member federation of Para-Cycling.
+PCSAS defines a single category of data permissions, that is for the national member federation of Union Cycliste Internationale.
 Each user must have access to at least one in that category; otherwise the user will not be able to access any athlete at all as each athlete is associated with one country.